markterence/discord-quest-completer/README.md

 > Webview2 is required to run the app.
 WebView2 comes preinstalled on Windows 11.
 On versions older than Windows 11 you may need to install it manually.
 > If you don't have it installed, you can download it from [here](https://developer.microsoft.com/en-us/microsoft-edge/webview2).

-You can run follow the [development setup instructions](#Development Setup) to build the app from source.
+You can run follow the [development setup instructions](#Development-Setup) to build the app from source.

 Alternatively, you can download manually pre-built pre-release binaries from the [Releases](https://github.com/markterence/discord-activity/releases) page.

 - [discord-quest-completer-v.0.1.0-pre-release](https://github.com/markterence/discord-activity/commits/v0.1.0-pre-release)

+> Make sure you place or extract in a location where you have write or execute permissions.
+The reason for this is that the app will create dummy game file in the same directory.
+> By default, the app will not need to be run as administrator, unless if it was installed in a directory that requires elevated permissions. (e.g. `C:\Program Files\`, root of `C:\`, etc.)

 ## Uninstall